 Many different types of pretreatment systems are currently available.
-The performance of each individual pretreatment may vary depending upon the metals that are being treated, the overlying paint system and the geographical area of the country where the architectural metal panels are being installed.
+The performance of each individual pretreatment may vary depending upon the metals that are being treated.
+This includes the overlying paint system and the geographical area of the country where the architectural metal panels are being installed.
 Most locations are identified as rural, industrial, marine or severe marine environments.

 The most commonly used pretreatments for architectural metal panels are as follows:

 Zinc phosphates typically provide increased corrosion resistance of galvanized steels by the surface conversion during the pretreatment process.
-They have been used commercially for over 100 years, but have undergone evolutionary improvements, including the use of additives and refinement of the process which have increased the durability of steel panels that have difficult forming requirements.
-This pretreatment is commonly recommended when the galvanized steel panel is subject to aggressive environments such as areas subject to acid rain, industrial chemicals and fumes or marine and severe coastal locations.
+They have been used commercially for over 100 years.
+However, they have undergone evolutionary improvements, including the use of additives and refinement of the process which have increased the durability of steel panels that have difficult forming requirements.
+This pretreatment is commonly recommended when the galvanized steel panel is subject to aggressive environments such as areas subject to acid rain; industrial chemicals and fumes; or marine and severe coastal locations.

 Complex chrome oxides have been used extensively on both aluminum/zinc alloy coated steels and aluminum.
 They are available as conversion coatings as well as dry-in-place coatings.
 Complex chrome oxides provide excellent formability as well as field-proven corrosion resistance to the base metals.

 New emerging technologies are forthcoming in the metal pretreatment industry.
 Some, such as chrome-free, are already commercially available.
-The new technologies are being developed to improve or maintain the performance of pretreatments while offering cleaner methods and therefore reducing the environmental impact of pretreatments.
+The new technologies are being developed to improve or maintain the performance of pretreatments while offering cleaner methods.
+Therefore reducing the environmental impact of pretreatments.

-Due to the varying types of base metals, pretreatments and paint systems used, the building owner should consult with their architectural metal supplier to insure all aspects of the coating system are considered prior to the selection of materials.
+Due to the varying types of base metals, pretreatments, and paint systems used, the building owner should consult with their architectural metal supplier.
+This will ensure all aspects of the coating system are considered prior to the selection of materials.

 The Superior finish system is durable fluoropolymer coating system consisting of a .2 mil primer and a .8 mil top coat.
 This premium finish is a two coat system that provides outstanding aesthetics and durability in a wide range of architectural applications while being the most economical high-end coating for building product applications.